mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 Then click the :guilabel:`Insert field` button.
 QGIS will add the phrase :kbd:`[% "image" %]` in the :guilabel:`Action` field.

-.. note:: In Windows, you need to add double quote marks (") around the :kbd:`[% "image" %]` string.

 That's all you need!
 Now click the :guilabel:`Add to action list` button and you're done creating the action!
 Click :guilabel:`OK` on the :guilabel:`Layer